Tips for Feeding Picky Eaters – My Story

 If you’ve been putting an unnecessary spotlight on your kids at the dinner table, try something new.
 By creating an entirely new routine and adding fun aspects to the family meal, you’ll relieve some of the usual pressure.
 Try adding in conversation starting questions or allow family members to take turns choosing music to play during meals.

 Let kids choose their own place mats and tableware.
+We have educational placemats like these that are great conversation starters.
 Consider smaller sized utensils with favorite characters.
 Turn off the TV so that nobody is mindlessly eating.
 Chat as a family to make the dinner table a happy place that your kids want to be every night.

 4. Keep Offering